A wild ride for Mickelson and 18 holes away from history

 Mickelson broke away quickly with four birdies in seven holes, and he even managed to avoid losing his focus.
 One distraction came from the fourth fairway, when Mickelson saw a drone in the air left of the green and said to a CBS spotter, “Can you radio to the TV guys to get the drone out of the flight of my shot?”
 He saved par from a back bunker.

-He went out in 32 — Mickelson played the front nine on Friday in 31 — and was five shots clear until he showed signs of sputtering.
-He badly missed a 7-foot birdie attempt on No. 11.
+He went out in 32 — Mickelson played the front nine on Friday in 31 — and was five shots clear when he walked off the 10th green.
+Five holes later, the lead was gone.

+Mickelson badly missed a 7-foot birdie attempt on No. 11.
 He pulled his tee shot into a bunker on No. 12 and had to play back to the fairway, leading to his first bogey of the round.

-And then he drove into the water on the 13th with his 2-wood, had to hit his third shot from the tee because of where he thought it crossed the hazard line, and missed a 12-footer for bogey.
-Oosthuizen also found the water with a big fade, dropped further up the fairway and made bogey.
+And then he drove into the water on the 13th with his 2-wood, had to hit his third shot from the tee because of where he thought it crossed the hazard line, and missed a 12-footer to take double bogey.
+Ahead of him, Koepka rattled off three birdies.

-“Mine was on the edge,” Mickelson said on why he hit again from the tee.
-“I just didn’t feel good about it.”

-It was tight the rest of the way.
-Mickelson is going after his first major since the 2013 British Open, and the final hour made it clear that this might not be easy.
+Mickelson, without so much as a top 20 the last 10 months, is going after his first major since the 2013 British Open, and the final hour made it clear that this might not be easy.

 But it will be loud.
 The gallery is the largest at a major since the pandemic — the PGA of America has said there would be 10,000 people, a number that felt far greater — and Mickelson was the object of their raucous shouting.